-While it may be simple enough to repair and maintain guttering over time, a gutter replacement should only ever be advised in extreme circumstances.
+While it may be simple enough to replace gutters and maintain guttering over time, replacement should only ever be advised in extreme circumstances.
 This is because it’s generally only ever going to be a one-off project, which means you have to make sure it needs to take place.
 Otherwise, simple gutter repairs are generally recommended!

 In this guide, we’re going to take a look at a handful of occasions where gutter replacements are advisable.
 These are very rare scenarios, on the whole, so it’s well worth keeping an eye out for when the worst is likely to happen.
 Should you ever need to replace a gutter or gutters outright, do keep in mind that an expert will always be on hand to help make the replacement and switch for you.